Dizzy Reed

-Darren Arthur "Dizzy" Reed (born June 18, 1963) is an American musician and occasional actor.
+Darren Arthur "Dizzy" Reed (born June 18, 1963) is an American musician.
 He is best known as the keyboardist for the hard rock band Guns N' Roses, with whom he has played, toured, and recorded since 1990.

 Aside from lead singer Axl Rose, Reed is the longest-standing member of Guns N' Roses, and was the only member of the band to remain from their Use Your Illusion era until the 2016 return of guitarist Slash and bass guitarist Duff McKagan.

 In 2012, Reed was inducted into the Rock and Roll Hall of Fame as a member of Guns N' Roses, although he did not attend the ceremony.
 He was also a member of the Australian-American supergroup The Dead Daisies with his Guns N' Roses bandmate Richard Fortus, ex-Whitesnake member Marco Mendoza, ex-Mötley Crüe frontman John Corabi and session drummer Brian Tichy.

 Early life

-Reed was born as Darren Arthur Reed on June 18, 1963 in Hinsdale, Illinois, and was raised in Colorado.
+Reed was born as Darren Arthur Reed on June 18, 1963, in Hinsdale, Illinois, and was raised in Colorado.
 Reed was described as reclusive and introverted, however he has since denied this.
 His grandmother began teaching him to play the organ when he was a young child, and before he was out of elementary school, he formed small local bands.